Round Vase, Mobach, Utrecht

 650,00

 This stunning lidded vase from De Distel, Amsterdam, was produced around 1900.
 Founded in 1895, the factory quickly gained immense international recognition through its participation in numerous exhibitions across Europe.
-Positioned at the crossroads of Art Nouveau and Art Deco, this vase exemplifies the exceptional quality and artistic vision that defined De Distel.
+Produced during the highlight of Dutch Art Nouveau, this vase exemplifies the exceptional quality and artistic vision that defined De Distel.

 Much like the esteemed Rozenburg factory, De Distel produced high-glazed ceramics featuring flower and bird-inspired motifs between 1895 and 1911.
-This particular piece showcases a vibrant palette of yellow, red, and blue on a rich brown background, with a striking large flower as the central design.
-Known as Model 29, this vase was produced in a variety of decor styles, yet it is rare to find two identical pieces, making this a truly unique collectable.
+This particular piece showcases a vibrant palette of yellow, red, and blue on a rich brown background, with a striking large flower as the central design element.

 Vase, decor ‘Hajos’, Zuid-Holland, Gouda